Reesverleur/Reesverleur.github.io/_posts/2023-06-14-Hungry-Hippotronics.md

 ![Homework 1 Routing](https://github.com/Reesverleur/Reesverleur.github.io/blob/master/assets/img/Homework%201%20Schematic.png)

-This circuit is very simple, and my routing is not at all optimal, but as my first try using electrical CAD software, I am happy with the results.
+This circuit is very simple, and my routing is not optimal, but as my first try using electrical CAD software, I am happy with the results.

 Next, we moved on to creating custom parts by making a minimum functional module for the microcontroller we planned to use, an STM32F411.
 The minimum functional module provided a good stepping off point for the creation of our final design.
 The feedback I got from the instructor on this design largely informed my final design for the class.
 This schematic is shown below.